paul-ollis/vim-vpe/docs/api/api.vpe.rst

         .. py:method:: clear_props()

-            Remove all properties from all line in this buffer.
+            Remove all properties from all lines in this buffer.

         .. py:method:: find_active_windows(all_tabpages=False) -> list['Window']